Do you find that you avoid smiling and showing your teeth? Do you feel embarrassed about the way your teeth look? If so, you aren’t alone.

 Thanks to modern technology, you have many choices to help improve your smile.
 One option is dental veneers.
 Some people feel nervous and ask, “do veneers hurt?”

-Continue reading to learn more about what veneers are, how they’re applied, and what the procedure feels like.
+Please continue reading to learn more about the veneer process, how they’re applied, and what the procedure feels like.

 Why Do People Get Veneers?